Karolina-Bogacka/marshrutki/README.md

 SUMO_HOME.
 To activate the local environment on Windows, run .\agent-env\Scripts\activate.

-Then, run simulateTaxi.py from directory marshrutki with two numerical arguments denoting the number of passengers and vehicles in the simulation.
+Then, run simulateTaxi.py from directory marshrutki with two numerical arguments denoting the number of passengers, organizers and vehicles in the simulation.
 To start the simulation itself, you have to click on the green arrow in the later popped out window.

 Marshrutki (multi-person taxis) are marked as red in the simulation.
 To track and observe one, choose a car